Sorted. Delicatessen is the city’s first restaurant with an entire menu dedicated to gluten-free and grain-free dishes.

 The use of grey and white color in the décor with splashes of turquoise made for a soothing ambiance.
 Seating is divvied into an alfresco and an indoor seating area.
 Loved the use of natural artefacts in the outdoor seating area, made you feel one with nature while you partake in your healthy meals.

 Smoothies / Juices

-The Green Gorilla is the primate among drinks here.
-Made with banana, romaine lettuce and whey protein, this herbaceous drink will help you sail through the day.
+The Green Gorilla has the capacity to fill you up like nobody’s business.
+Made with banana, romaine lettuce and whey protein, this drink will last you through the day.

 |Green Gorilla [Rs.
 229]|

 The Anti-Bloat has banana, coconut water, ginger, apple cider vinegar and is a healthy drink with a lot of taste.
 The coconut water helps rejuvenate and replenish the ions in your body while the apple cider vinegar helps regulate your cholesterol and blood sugar levels.
 The banana binds everything together.

 The Chicken Soba Noodle Soup was served with buckwheat noodles and a buckwheat and flaxseed bread.
 Noodles are perfectly cooked, and the broth too sported some amazing flavors.
 First time tried a buckwheat and flaxseed bread; it was insanely good and takes the soup to another level. #YumYum

 |Chicken Soba Noodle Soup [Rs.
 159]|